arachne-threat-intel/thread/README.md

 ## Requirements
 - [Python 3](https://www.python.org/) (3.8+)
-- Google Chrome is our only supported/tested browser

 ## Installation
 Please note: if your environment has multiple Python interpreters (e.g. `python` is for Python 2.x and `python3` is for Python 3.x, please adjust some of the commands below accordingly.
 For example, `pip` may be `python3 -m pip install ...` and `python main.py` may be `python3 main.py`).